 However, this doesn't turn out to be the dream escape Eddie's dreamed of.
 His new identity is that of Chief Community Planner, which is fairly high up the ladder and will require a lot of jumping through hoops.
 So, it's a bit of a relief when Eddie is killed.

 Ten generations later, something has gone wrong.
 Horribly wrong.

 So, a story about the last remnant of humanity in deep space sounds familiar, right?
 That's because it was written by Red Dwarf co-creator Rob Grant.
 While its similarity to Red Dwarf was criticised, its Darker and Edgier and genuinely funny storyline meant it was well received when it came out.

 Colony contains examples of:

 - Ax-Crazy: Paolo San Pablos aka "Mr. Pink Socks".
-He starts out as a hitman assigned to take out people who can't pay off their debts and runs across Eddie several times, even offering friendly advice.
-He kills Gordon after his big win, as Gordon was not supposed to break the casino's bank.
-After discovering Eddie on his list, he follows him on board the ship and is captured by security and sentenced to "the temporary suspension of life".
-He is the only other person to survive the revival process, but suffers some major Sanity Slippage in the process, resulting in near constant seizures.
+He starts out as a hitman assigned to take out people who can't pay off their debts and runs across Eddie several times, even offering friendly advice, but goes completely insane after he is revived.

 - BFG: The Styx drones' laser rifles.
 One of them manages to blow himself up by firing at a door at point blank range on the highest power setting.